openmainframeproject/tac/projects/proposals/z:VM Cloud connector.md

 * Project description (what it does, why it is valuable, origin and history)

-it's a cloud solution enablement for mainframe hypervisor (z/VM), it increase the granuliaty of the system management for z/VM and makes high level cloud solutions easy to manage z/VM it's helpful to those solutions because it provides REST API and easy to consume and don't need too much detail about z/VM itself such as CMS/CP commands etc
+it's a cloud solution enablement for mainframe hypervisor (z/VM), it increase the granuliaty of the system management for z/VM and makes high level cloud solutions easy to manage z/VM

+it's helpful to those solutions because it provides REST API and easy to consume and don't need too much detail about z/VM itself such as CMS/CP commands etc

 it's created by IBM since early 2017 , the code repos comes from old IBM cloud solution (Cloud management appliance)

 * Statement on alignment with OMP charter mission

 OMP is for mainframe cooperation and it's helpful to fulfill that mission

 * Sponsor from TSC (sponsor helps mentor projects)

-I need guide on this on how to find TSC
+John Mertic and Mike Friesenegger

-* Preferred maturity level (see [project stages](../../process/project_stages.md))
+* Preferred maturity level

-I can't open this link....
-I am guessing because it already has 1 year and moer development also before that we had similar functions copied from, I prefer to think it's still in incubate state but near mature
+not still in incubate state but near mature

 * License and contribution guidelines (charter dictates [Apache 2](https://spdx.org/licenses/Apache-2.0.html) by default except for Linux kernel code which must be [GPLv2](https://spdx.org/licenses/GPL-2.0), having each committer agree to the [DCO](https://developercertificate.org/)